hpaves/Mr.SmithChallenge/README.md

-# Mr. Smith Challenge
+# Mr. Smith
 This is my first Java game.
-It will be about stick figure martial arts.
+It is about stick figure martial arts.

+© 2016-2017 Henri Paves All Rights Reserved